valentingarnier/valentingarnier.github.io/index.md

 October 14st, 2010, all of those company have met in order to find a solution and stop this story.
 They ordered to the mondial government to call the most qualified team to elucidate this mystery and finally find who is responsable of those terrible acts.
 The government had no choice than calling the most qualified known team in terms of discovering mystery: the one and only Sherlock Holmes along with his little sister Enola Holmes, and his best friend the Doctor Watson.

-To solve it, they dispose of the check-ins and the contacts of all the people which are considerate as "possible guilties" from approximately a year before the tragedy has started, until the big meeting of the airline companies.
+To solve it, they dispose of the check-ins of a banch of people from approximately a year before the tragedy has started, until the big meeting of the airline companies and theirs contact.

 Will this be enough to discover who's the one?

-## How Sherlock and his team has proceeded to solve the mystery
+## How Sherlock and his team (we) has proceeded to solve the mystery

 ### Background
-#### Visualize how the possible guilties are distributed over the world
+#### Visualize how people are distributed over the world

-Thanks to the check-ins of the people, they have computed approximately their homes, by discretizing the world into 25km2 cells, and taking the average of the check-ins inside the cell which contains most of them.
+Thanks to the check-ins of the people, we have computed approximately their homes, by discretizing the world into 25km2 cells, and taking the average of the check-ins inside the cell which contains most of them.
 The following picture shows all of them, with a color scale to show better the density: we can see that the two North American coasts as well as Europe and Japan are really dense.

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/homes_map.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>